WillPabs/odin-project/Javascript/weather-app/README.md

 Homepage
 - homepage will display the current weather for top 5 cities

-City Component
+Components
 - Current Weather
-    - display city name at top
+    - display city name, country and current time
     - current temp
+    - what temp feels like
     - current weather description
-    - what temp feels like
     - temp at day and temp at night
     - image of weather description
-- Time Selection Section
-    - Today
-        - Morning
-        - Afternoon
-        - Evening
-        - Overnight
-        - show current temp and weather description for all
-    - Hourly
-        - show temp and weather description for 24hr timeframe
-    - Daily
+- Daily Forecast
+    - fetches data from forecast5 api
+    - displays a list of 5 days with respective weather info
         - date
-        - day's high
+        - high temp
-        - day's low
+        - low temp
-        - weather description
+        - weather description icon
+        - chance of rain